WildCare's Board of Directors

 Veronica has an immense love and respect for animals and the environment, and has spent the past few years volunteering at various non profits.
-She is a current volunteer at WildCare, and is the team lead of her weekly clinic shift.
+She is a current volunteer at WildCare, is the supervisor of her weekly clinic shift, and just completed the internship program.
 She is also active in foster care, taking in rodent and opossum orphans until they are ready to be released back to their homes.
-Additionally, she spends her time at Milo horse rescue, at Rancho Compasion farm rescue, and at Read Aloud, where she gets to read stories to underprivileged children.
+Additionally, she spends her time at Rancho Compasion, a farmed animal rescue, and previously at a couple horse rescues.
 Professionally, she graduated summa cum laude from UT-Austin with a BS in electrical engineering.
-Her focus is on microprocessors, having worked at IBM on the gaming systems first in the lab as a validation and verification engineer, moving on to project management, and finally as a data scientist, evaluating next generation processors.
-Her passions, in addition to animals and wildlife, include sailing, scuba diving, knitting and crafting, cooking, and anything outdoors.
+Her focus is on microprocessors, having worked at IBM on gaming systems first in the lab as a validation and verification engineer, moving on to project management, and finally as a data scientist, evaluating next generation processors.
+Her passions, besides animals and wildlife, include sailing, scuba diving, knitting and crafting, cooking, and anything outdoors.

 Robert D. Kline

-Rob is the CEO and Co-Founder of the Chartres Lodging Group, LLC, a private equity investment firm focused on the lodging sector; and Co-Chairman of Kokua Hospitality, LLC, which was formed in 2005 as a lodging property management firm specializing in turnarounds.
+Rob is the CEO and Co-Founder of the Chartres Lodging Group, LLC, a private equity investment firm focused on the lodging sector; and Co-Chairman of Sightline Hospitality, LLC, which was formed in 2005 as a lodging property management firm specializing in boutique lifestyle hotels and resorts.
 He began his career in 1984 upon graduating from Cornell University’s School of Hotel Administration and has since led over $10 billion in transactional activity.
 Rob previously served as the initial Head of Acquisitions for Strategic Hotel Capital.
 In 1998 he began investing directly as a principal and has successfully invested over $6 billion of capital on his own behalf and a select group of private investors and institutional funds.
-Rob sits on the Advisory Boards of Directors for Nor1 and Cornell University’s Center for Real Estate Finance as well as the Cornell School of Hotel Administration’s Dean’s Advisory Board.
-He also is a Board Member of AH&LA’s Education Foundation, and established No Reservations Giving Foundation – a non-profit charitable program for Chartres Lodging and Kokua Hospitality.
+Rob sits on the Advisory Boards of Directors for Cornell University’s Center for Real Estate Finance as well as the Cornell School of Hotel Administration’s Dean’s Advisory Board.
+He also is a Board Member of the American Hotel & Lodging Association, and established No Reservations Giving Foundation – a non-profit charitable program for Chartres Lodging.

 Vaughn holds a bachelor’s degree from Loyola University and a master’s degree from the University of St. Francis.
-He has been employed by various nonprofit organizations for over 23 years.
+He has been employed by various animal welfare organizations for over 15 years.

-Vaughn has been the Executive Director of the Utah Humane Society since May 2019.
-He previously served as the Executive Director of WildCare, the Director of Development for the Animal Legal Defense Fund in Cotati, California, and general manager of Dogs for the Deaf in Medford, Oregon.
+Vaughn has been the Executive Director of the Stanislaus Animal Services Agency since June 2022.
+He previously served as the Executive Director of the Humane Society of Utah, Executive Director of WildCare, the Director of Development for the Animal Legal Defense Fund in Cotati, California, and general manager of Dogs for the Deaf in Medford, Oregon.
 He also served as the Executive Director of the St. Tammany Humane Society in New Orleans, Louisiana and worked in various positions with the American Red Cross both nationally and internationally.

-Kate is the Central Service Team Leader in Northern Trust’s Northern California Region as well as the Marketing Director.
+Kate is the Regional Operating Officer for Northern Trust in Northern California and the Pacific Northwest.
 She came to Northern Trust after founding and publishing a niche magazine with a small group of professionals.
 Prior to that Kate worked on the trading floor at the Chicago BOT and has worked with various public sector entities.
 Kate earned her Bachelor of Science degree in Public Administration from the University of Southern California and her Master’s of Business Administration with an emphasis in International Business from Loyola of Chicago.
-Kate and her husband live in Marin County where they enjoy the outdoors and run a small travel and photography business.